 Chihuahuas are little bundles of charm and sass.
 Though these Mexican dogs are tiny, they have big and bright personalities.
 As a result, they’re some of the most popular lap dogs today.
 But with their petite size, owners may wonder what they were bred to do.

 So, what were Chihuahuas bred for?
 Chihuahuas are descendants of an ancient dog, called the Techichi dog.
 The ancestors of the Chihuahua were originally bred for various purposes, such as companionship, religious ceremonies & rituals and food.
-However, modern Chihuahuas are bred for only companionship today.
+However, modern Chihuahuas are bred solely for companionship today.

 There’s much more to the Chihuahua’s history than most people know.
 And unlike some dogs, it’s not as obvious as being black and white.
-That said, let’s look into the Chihuahua origins and discover the true reasons why these dogs were developed.
+That said, let’s look into the Chihuahua’s complex origins and discover the true reasons why these dogs were bred.

 RECOMMENDED: 34 Classic Chihuahua Mixes